Canon Highlight Tone Priority

 - % Done changed from 0 to 50

 Reading and writing those tags isn't simple and I've never worked in the MakerNote decode/encode code.
 Raphael is working on #1219 and I think he's going to visit me in England in October.
 We'll discuss all of these issues when he's here.
 I know that Shridar is very anxious for #1203 to be included in v0.26.
 It may be possible to include fixes for all three issues in v0.26, however the project is already at feature complete.

-#13 Updated by Robin Mills 5 months ago
+#13 Updated by Robin Mills over 2 years ago

 I've built and reviewed your code.
 What you have done looks about right to me.
 It's reporting lots of metadata that has never seen the light of day before.
 The following parts of the test suite have been disturbed by this: